SteffenHebestreit/webcrawl-mcp/OVERVIEW.md

-# Overview of Crawl4AI MCP Server
+# Overview of MCP-Server-Template

-This document provides a simplified guide to the Model Context Protocol (MCP) and explains the high‑level architecture of the Crawl4AI server.
+This document provides a simplified guide to the Model Context Protocol (MCP) and explains the high‑level architecture of the MCP-Server-Template.

 ## Additional Documentation